filipemendes1994/rxjs-debugger/README.md

 ## What is it?

 `rxjs-debugger` is an alternative and easy way to debug RxJS Observables and its subscriptions.
+Disclaimer: don't use this tool in production.
+This is a very experimental exercise.

 ### Why might you need it?

 The usual approach to debug RxJS-based code involves sprinkling `do` or custom operators.
 Then, logging is made available to notice an observable is subscribed and unsubscribed.

 While debugging Angular applications with hundreds of observables, I found these methods very time-consuming and boring, since we have to pipe every single observable we want to track.
-Bad-managed RxJS Subscriptions can affect application's performance widely and sail aimlessly can be very painfull.
+Badly-managed RxJS Subscriptions can affect application's performance widely and sail aimlessly can be very painfull.

 I'm sure you also thinks the same, and this is a package you might need.